 - 1. Attach your ODEON dongle to the USB port on the PC. - 2.
 Run the ODEON program. - 3.
-Check what your current license includes using the Tools|License information menu entry. - 4.
-Generate your license request file using the Tools|Generate Remote Update Request file menu entry - this will display the shown dialog. - 5.
-Email the generated request file (e.g. User2005_Dongle102009.req) to sales@odeon.dk.
+Check what your current license includes using the Tools | License information menu entry. - 4.
+Generate your license request file using the Tools | Generate Remote Update Request file menu entry this will display the dialog shown below. - 5.
+Email the generated request file (e.g. User2005\Dongle102009.req) to sales@odeon.dk.

-Once your ODEON dealer has received your request file, an invoice is processed and sent to you.
-When the invoice has been paid, an encrypted license file is e-mailed to you, and this file has to be downloaded into your dongle for a license upgrade (see below).
+Once Odeon A/S has received your request file, an invoice will be processed and sent to you.
+When the invoice has been paid, an encrypted license file will be e-mailed to you, and this file has to be downloaded into your dongle for a license upgrade (see below).